AbuTalha3/AwesomeBooksList/README.md

 # 📖 Hello Microverse Project <a name="about-project"></a>

-A Tech events Project developed with the best combo of HTML,CSS and JAVASCRIPT.
-In addition, i added Linters for Html,Css and Javascript.
+An Awesome books store project, where you can enter the name and author of the books and have it stored, Developed using Html, Css and Javascript

 ## 🛠 Built With <a name="built-with"></a>